 About Dunluce Castle

 Dunluce Castle land was purchased from the Catholic Church just after the turn of the century by Reverend Alexander Macully.
 Building by Frickers Builders commenced in 1904 and Dunluce was inhabited as early as 1910.
-Its design based on a wing of The Dunluce Castle, Antrim, Northern Ireland.
+Its design based on a wing of The Dunluce Castle in Northern Ireland.

 The Macully Family